 Readers should not only be able to choose how much information they wish to receive but also what kind of information they wish to be provided with.
-On our website, it is possible to filter annotations by category.
+On our website, in TEASys (Tübingen Explanatory Annotation System), it is possible to filter annotations by category.